The Geotechnical Engineering Office

 Email: hclaw@cedd.gov.hk

-The Slope Safety Division consists of four sections, namely, Existing Slopes Section, Community Advice and Education Section, Public Information Unit and Safety Screening Section.
+The Slope Safety Division consists of five sections, namely, two Information Technology Sections, Community Advice and Education Section, Public Information Unit and Safety Screening Section.

 The Community Advice and Education (CAE) Section has two major functions.
 The community advisory function is undertaken by the Community Advisory Unit (CAU).
 The CAU provides information and advisory services to the community through seminars and talks, roving "Meet-the-Public" sessions and discussions with private slope owners particularly on issues related to Dangerous Hillside Orders and slope maintenance works.
 The public can contact CAU at 2760 5800 or (cau@cedd.gov.hk) for assistance and advice.